 Extreme Widow’s Peak

-Guys who have a widow’s peak shaped hairline might want to take it to the extreme by cutting in some fade hair art.
+Guys with a widow’s peak hairline might want to take it to the extreme by cutting in some fade hair art.
 Curved shapes really enhance the style.

 Spiked Up Style